-Leszek Jankowski, lawyer of the European Foundation of Human Rights (EFHR), who does not agree with the decision of the Court, lodged a compliment about the D. K. comment.
+Leszek Jankowski, lawyer of the European Foundation of Human Rights (EFHR), who does not agree with the decision of the Court, lodged a complaint about the D. K. comment.
 In the EFHR view, such comments conflict with normal rules of conduct and morality.
 Such comments about Russians incite to violence and hatred.

 The Foundation has repeatedly stressed that, besides the petition to the Prosecutor’s Office was filled by a EFHR lawyer, the Foundation is not considered as a part of this process and the Foundation’s representative is not called to court, which could have led to inaccurate examination of the matter.

-- K. is a public policy specialist from Department for Traffic Safety, therefore EFHR believes that his opinions are incompatible with the duties he performs.
+- is a public policy specialist from Department for Traffic Safety, therefore EFHR believes that his opinions are incompatible with the duties he performs.
 The Court’s decision will be challenged at the District Court of the City of Vilnius.

-The European Foundation of Human Rights (EFHR) is an organisation based in Lithuania, working since 2010.
+The European Foundation of Human Rights (EFHR) is an organization based in Lithuania, working since 2010.
 It was established in response to violations and abuses of human rights and rights of national minorities in Lithuania.

-Since 2011 EFHR has been actively monitoring cyberspace in search of comments inciting to hatred, discrimination and disagree.
+Since 2011 EFHR has been actively monitoring cyberspace in search of comments inciting to hatred, discrimination and disagreement.
 Since the beginning of its activity it has reported over 620 comments to law enforcement asking for an investigation, of which only 50 persons commenting have been punished.

-Thanks to the work of non-governmental organisations and representatives of the media, the number of comments inciting to hatred decreased.
+Thanks to the work of non-governmental organizations and representatives of the media, the number of comments inciting to hatred decreased.
 In 2015 EFHR lodged 127 complaints to the Prosecutor’s Office, in 2016 – 38 and in 2017 – only 24.
 The reason of it were new security measures taken by information portals – the possibility of reporting inappropriate comments and compulsory identification in order to write a comment.